linode/docs/docs/guides/tools-reference/tools/using-mcfly-to-search-bash-or-zsh-history/index.md

 ---
 slug: using-mcfly-to-search-bash-or-zsh-history
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
-description: 'McFly is an alternative to ctrl-r bash search that uses a context-aware neural network to surface the most important search history.'
+description: 'McFly is an alternative to ctrl-r bash search that uses a context-aware neural network to surface your most important search history.
+This guide shows you how to install and use the McFly Linux tool.'
-og_description: 'McFly is an alternative to ctrl-r bash search that uses a context-aware neural network to surface the most important search history.'
 keywords: ['mcfly command','bash search history','terminal history','shell history']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-10-13
+published: 2021-11-12
 modified_by:
   name: Linode
-title: "Using McFly to Search Bash or ZSH History with AI"
+title: "Installing and Using McFly to Search Bash or ZSH History"
-h1_title: "Install McFly and Search Bash or ZSH History with AI"
+h1_title: "Install and Use McFly to Search Bash or ZSH History"
 enable_h1: true
 contributor:
   name: Jeff Novotny